 Source: HBRU and Md.
-Dept. of Planning, and Allegany, Caroline, Kent, & Talbot County Permit Offices for Single Family Permits Issued July 1, 2016 through June 30, 2017.
-No permit data was available for Dorchester County.
+Dept. of Planning, and Allegany, Caroline, Dorchester, Kent, & Talbot County Permit Offices for Single Family Permits Issued July 1, 2018 through June 30, 2019.

 III.
 HOME BUILDER SALES REPRESENTATIVES

 Effective October 1, 2008, sales representatives for home builders were required to register with the Home Builder Registration Unit.
 A home builder sales representative is an individual employed by a home builder as the home builder's representative to consumers regarding the purchase of a new home from the home builder.
 Sales representatives are required to complete a registration form and pay a \$300 registration fee for a 2-year registration.